 The Westie loves people and makes an affectionate addition to any family.
-This devoted, happy and faithful dog also makes a wonderful travel companion due to its small size.
+This devoted, happy, and faithful dog also makes a wonderful travel companion due to its small size.
 Their dry coats are a combination of a soft dense undercoat and a rough outer coat.
-Daily brushing and regular clipping or stripping of the coat is necessary.
+Daily brushing and regular clipping or stripping of the coat are necessary.

 - Terrier Group; AKC recognized in 1908.